MZCommands

 Without Debug Mode

-Note: Response varies based on network situation.
+Note: Response varies based on network situation.+MZREADY

 MZSTART